 When the rubber meets the road, that’s when the feeling of real accomplishment kicks in.
-This is the first trailer test run for our newest trailer design.
+This is the first on-road trailer test with (with video) of our new frame and funky walking beam suspension design.

 We have a lot to catch you up on with building the trailer, but for now, we’re going to jump ahead with video of the first trailer test ride.

 As you know from our previous posts on Economics, then on Trailer Build Progress and “How to setup a Trailer Frame“, we’ve been working on a new trailer design that has a few quirky design enhancements.
 (Maybe we can stretch it to design innovations?)
 Anyway, the garage is busy and there hasn’t been time to catch up on the posts.
 Sorry, we’ll get to that in the coming weeks.

 Since some of the features are new, we definitely want a trailer test before taking the parts in for powder coat.
 And, we made a few adjustments in order to do the testing.
 You’ll see in the video that there are large clamps holding the suspension on.
 (Not a recommended technique, but fine for a quick test.)
 We wanted to be sure it all worked as expected before finalizing the axle position and welding.

 So, after testing the portions we could in the garage, we pulled it out and hooked it up.
 You can see some of the unique things like the long tongue and the walking beam suspension with torsion axles.
 Other than the clamps, loose wiring and magnet lights, we think it has a pretty nice look.
 Let us know what you think in the comments below.

 Good thing the “wrong” people didn’t notice the lack of a license plate !!
 Most would be pretty understanding, I think.
 I hope, anyway.